besser435/TEAW-API/README.md

 # TEAW API
-TAPI is a super simple plugin that replaces Dynmap's ability to see online players, as Bluemap does not provide this when player positions are disabled.
-It also provides data from Towny and Vault for even more information.
+TAPI is a super simple plugin that provides a web-server which exposes data about the ToEndAllWars Minecraft server.
+It shows things like online players, Towny info, player statistics, and more.

-The Towny and Bukkit APIs are very simple, so this could easily be expanded in the future if Theeno allows for it.
+The Spigot and dependency APIs are very simple, so this can easily be expanded.

 ## Programmer Notes & To Do
 Spark isn't updated anymore, transition to something else like Javalin. <br>